Joannsaj/news-api/README.md

 ## Technologies Used
 python3.8
 ## Support and contact details
-If you run into any bugs using this code contact me at joannsaj@gmail.com .
+If you run into any bugs using this code contact me  .
 All improvements to this code are welcome and appreciated.
 You can fork it at https://github.com/Joannsaj/news-api.git
 ### License
 [MIT license](LICENSE)
 Copyright (c) 2020 Joan Nansamba